Herbert Hickman-Windsor, 2nd Viscount Windsor of Blackcastle1

 Consanguinity Index=0.0%

 Hon.
-Gwendolen Mary Anne Fitzalan-Howard was born on 21 February 1854 at Rutland Gate, Knightsbridge, London, England.2 She was the daughter of Edward George Fitzalan-Howard, 1st Baron Howard of Glossop and Augusta Talbot.1 She married Sir John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute, son of Sir John Crichton-Stuart, 2nd Marquess of the County of Bute and Lady Sophia Frederica Christina Rawdon-Hastings, on 16 April 1872.1 She died on 15 January 1932 at age 77 at London, England.3
+Gwendolen Mary Anne Fitzalan-Howard was born on 21 February 1854 at Rutland Gate, Knightsbridge, London, EnglandG.2 She was the daughter of Edward George Fitzalan-Howard, 1st Baron Howard of Glossop and Augusta Talbot.1,3 She married John Patrick Crichton-Stuart, 3rd Marquess of the County of Bute, son of John Crichton-Stuart, 2nd Marquess of the County of Bute and Lady Sophia Frederica Christina Rawdon-Hastings, on 16 April 1872.1 She died on 15 January 1932 at age 77 at London, EnglandG.4

-As a result of her marriage, Hon.
+From 16 April 1872, her married name became Crichton-Stuart.
+After her marriage, Hon.
 Gwendolen Mary Anne Fitzalan-Howard was styled as Marchioness of Bute on 16 April 1872.
-From 16 April 1872, her married name became Crichton-Stuart.

 Citations